-Indeed, Dr. McClintock studied the mechanisms responsible for the color variations appearing on Indian corn kernels.
+Indeed, Dr. McClintock studied the mechanisms responsible for the color variations in Indian corn kernels.

-To sum up, betta fish marbling results from a transposable element, commonly known as the “jumping gene”.
-This gene can change its position within the fish’s genome, resulting in an ever-changing color pattern.
-This means that if your pretty betta fish has this gene, it will probably experience various color changes throughout its life.
+Betta fish marbling results from a transposable element, commonly known as the “jumping gene.”
+This gene can change its position within the fish’s genome, creating an ever-changing color pattern.
+This means that if your pretty betta fish has the gene, it will probably experience various color changes throughout its life.
 So, if you’ve been wowed by the gorgeous turquoise color of your betta, don’t be disappointed if it turns red and white a few weeks later!